mkitwave/ko.react.dev/src/content/blog/2024/04/25/react-19-en.md

 title: "React 19 Beta"
 author: The React Team
 date: 2024/04/25
-description: 이제 npm에서 React 19 베타를 사용할 수 있습니다! 이 글에서는 React 19의 새로운 기능에 대한 개요와 이를 도입하는 방법에 대해 설명하겠습니다.
+description: React 19 Beta is now available on npm!
+In this post, we'll give an overview of the new features in React 19, and how you can adopt them.
 ---

 April 25, 2024 by [The React Team](/community/team)